Analysis: With Justin Britt and D.J. Fluker released, how does the Seahawks’ offensive line look now?

 Both were starters when the 2019 season began — Britt at center, where he had started since 2016, and Fluker at right guard, where he had started the past two seasons.

-Throw in the loss of starting right tackle Germain Ifedi in NFL free agency, and the Seahawks will have at least three new starters on the offensive line in 2020.
+Throw in the loss of starting right tackle Germain Ifedi in free agency, and the Seahawks will have at least three new starters on the offensive line in 2020.

 The only holdover starters are left tackle Duane Brown and left guard Mike Iupati, who re-signed last week.